Condition Care Guide

 What therapies does Dr. Weil recommend for nail fungus?

-The oral anti-fungal drugs for treatment of nail fungus seem to be effective but are expensive and not as safe.
+The oral anti-fungal drugs for treatment of fingernail and toenail fungus seem to be effective but are expensive and not as safe.
 While cases of toxicity are rare, Dr. Weil sees no reason to take even a small risk for a problem that is usually cosmetic.
 In painful cases, podiatrists may temporarily remove infected nails so that a topical anti-fungal medication can be applied directly to the nail bed.
 In stubborn cases, an infected nail can be permanently removed.

 Although Dr. Weil has seen no scientific studies showing that Vicks VapoRub works, a lot of anecdotal evidence suggests that it can help get rid of nail fungus in some cases.
 These informal reports, however, are highly inconsistent.
 Some people say it took only a few days to see improvement, others say they used it faithfully twice daily for four to six months before they noticed results.
-Dr. Weil sees no particular reason why this remedy would work, other than the fact that it contains camphor, which has anti-fungal properties.
+Dr. Weil sees no particular reason why this toenail fungus treatment remedy would work, other than the fact that it contains camphor, which has anti-fungal properties.
 If you want to try it, rub a small dab of the ointment into affected nails twice a day.

 Vinegar has been used traditionally to ward off nail fungus.
 Evidence of efficacy is sketchy at best, but you could try soaking your feet in 1 part vinegar to 2 parts warm water for 15 - 20 minutes daily.